MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/behavior-format-date-time-field.md

 [!INCLUDE[cc-data-platform-banner](../../includes/cc-data-platform-banner.md)]

-In Common Data Service, the Date and Time data type is used in many standard entity fields.
+In Common Data Service, the Date and Time data type is used in many standard table fields.
 Depending on what kind of date the field represents, you can choose different field behaviors: **User Local**, **Date Only** or **Time-Zone Independent**.

 <a name="Behavior"></a>